Exercise & Rehabilitation

 Your PT has a number of tools at his or her disposal to help achieve treatment goals.
 These range from application of heat, cold, or ultrasound and passive and active exercises to relaxation techniques and splinting to improve function and control pain.
 Additionally, your PT can refer you to other specialists, such as a podiatrist who can provide custom orthotics and supportive footwear.1 Your PT can help to design an appropriate exercise program which fits your needs.

-- Improve and maintain joint range of motion
+- Passive and active exercise - Improves and maintains joint range of motion